By: Marilyn L. Davis

-I also created the illusion that each decision had to be right and perfect.
+I also created the illusion that each decision had to be right and perfect the first time.
 That wasn’t the case.
 However, I learned:

-- Researching my options was demonstrating good judgment.
+- Researching my options was demonstrating sound judgment.

 - Being prepared to do something didn’t mean I felt “ready” to do it.

 - Being uncomfortable making new choices was part of the process.

 - Judgment was greatly enhanced when I wasn’t using.